-Maryland Lyric Opera has recently taken a giant leap forward with the appointments of Louis Salemno its first Music Director and William Stone as the first Head of Voice Faculty.
+Maryland Lyric Opera has recently taken a giant leap forward with the appointments of Louis Salemno its first Music Director, William Stone as Head of Voice Faculty, and Rafael Andrade as Associate Coach.
 In its short history, Maryland Lyric Opera has produced major operatic works by the likes of Gounod, Leoncavallo, Mascagni, and Menotti, as well as aria concerts and chamber works.
-An organization committed to education, MDLO aims is to bring together experienced professionals and promising young talent to provide employment and performance opportunities.
+An organization committed to education, MDLO aims to bring together experienced professionals and promising young talent to provide employment and performance opportunities.
 To this end, the MDLO Young Artist Institute and High School Mentorship Programs were created to ensure that the next generations of singers are exposed to and have the opportunity to learn from experienced professionals who have spent years studying and improving their craft on the world’s stages.

 Who we are